prncss-xyz/type-to-nav.xplr/README.md

-Port of [nnn](https://github.com/jarun/nnn)'s _type-to-nav_ mode for [xplr](https://github.com/sayanarijit/xplr), with some tweaks.
+Inspired by [nnn](https://github.com/jarun/nnn)'s _type-to-nav_ mode for [xplr](https://github.com/sayanarijit/xplr), with some tweaks.

 ## Features

 Activate _type-to-nav_ mode and start to type the beginning of relative path.
 Current directory is filtered accordingly.
 You can press complete (`tab`) when all the remaining entries starts with the same prefix.
 When only one entry remains, if it is a directory or a symlink to a directory this directory is moved into, filter is reset and you can continue navigating.
 If it is a file, _type-to-nav_ mode exits, focusing on that file.

+When user types '.' as a first character, plugin temporarily disable filter that hides files starting with '.'.

-If user type a key that would lead to an empty entry choice, this key is cancelled.
+If user type a key that would lead to an empty entry choice, this key is canceled.

+Always focus on the shortest path, so you never really have to use up/down to select an entry (accept and printable characters will suffice).

+Optionally, after every keystroke complete characters that do not restrict the selection.

 ## Installation